godzilla-but-nicer/carust/README.md

 # carust
-A library for simulating 2D cellular automata in Rust
+A command line application for simulating 2D cellular automata in Rust